crestre/FOSS-Spring-2021-Group-5-Captsone-I/README.md

 Designing github spaces to manage lab projects

 Students and faculty vary greatly in their computational abilites, including managment of software, so setting a github environment can be intimidating for both parties.
 In an effort to overcome these difficulties I explored the use of [GitHub Desktop](https://desktop.github.com/) to create a lab web page where my students and I can share metadata, code, and some data.
+GitHub Desktop comes with a short tutorial that basically takes you through the steps that Jesse described: 1) create a local repo or clone an existing one, 2) edit files (I used the suggested text editor Visual Studio Code) to edit text files which I happend to have installed, and 3) make a commit, push to github and pull a request.
+I created subdirectories and within them files to document the contest of each project.